How to Use the Overseas to the U.S. Custom Report

 All data presented in a custom report are statistical estimates, based on survey responses weighted with data from the Department of Homeland Security (DHS).
 The estimates are subject to a certain amount of error, resulting from the sampling, data collection, and estimation processes.
 Because of the complicated nature of the sample design, sampling variability has not been calculated for the estimates.
 Instead, an indication of reliability is given by the number of respondents to the relevant questionnaire item (shown as the first row in each table).
 The reader must exercise judgment in determining the amount of confidence to place in an estimate.

-ITA, Office of Travel and Tourism Industries (OTTI) has weighted the Survey of International Air Travelers results to the INS estimates of total visitors.
-Because this report presents weighted results, the percentage estimates found in the report can be expanded to estimate total numbers of visitors.
+The International Trade Administration (ITA), National Travel and Tourism Office (NTTO) has weighted the Survey of International Air Travelers (SIAT) results to the DHS reported visitor arrivals by country of residence and port of entry to the U.S. Because this report presents weighted results, the percentage estimates found in the report can be expanded to estimate the total population of visitors.

-To do this, start with the overall volume estimate or control total for the column of interest.
+To do this, start with the overall population estimate or control total for the column of interest.
 To illustrate an example, start with Column #1, typically the primary column in a custom report that defines the data subset for the report.
-The control total for Column #1 is found in the last row in Table 1 in the first column.
+The population estimate or control total for Column #1 is found in the last row in Table 1 in the first column.

-To further the example, how would you calculate a volume estimate for those travelers indicating that their main purpose of trip was convention or conference?
-Take the control total for Column #1 and multiple it by the cell percentage found under that column in Table 12, "Q10a.
+To further the example, consider how you would calculate a volume estimate for those travelers indicating that their main purpose of trip was a convention or conference.
+Use the control total for Column #1 and multiply by the cell percentage found under that column in Table 12, "Q13a.
 Main Purpose of Trip", Row #2 for convention or conference users.

-Then, always round the figures to the nearest thousand; the survey estimates are not precise enough to accurately estimate the last three digits.
-Also, remember to use the correct control total from the corresponding column that the cell of interest is in.
-This process can be used with any of the percentages found within tables and is facilitate by ordering the Excel format of the report.
+Always round the calculated volume estimates to the nearest thousand; the survey estimates are not precise enough to accurately estimate the last three digits.
+Also, remember to use the correct population control total from the corresponding column for the cell of interest.
+This process can be used with any of the percentages found within tables and is facilitated by receiving the Excel format of the report.

 Sample Size and Accuracy of the Estimates

-As of 2006, the Office of Travel and Tourism Industries implemented a new policy with regard to releasing visitor estimates based upon smaller sample sizes.
-If the number of sampled visitors to a particular destination is under 400, OTTI will not calculate or provide an estimate of the total number of visitors to the destination even though an estimate could be developed.
-Additionally, OTTI strongly suggests that all users of these statistics not attempt to calculate visitor estimates when it appears that the sample size is less than 400.
+In 2006 the NTTO implemented a new policy with regard to releasing visitor estimates based upon smaller sample sizes.
+If the number of sampled visitors to a particular destination is under 400, NTTO will not calculate or provide an estimate of the total number of visitors to the destination even though an estimate could be developed.
+Additionally, NTTO strongly suggests that all users of these statistics do not attempt to calculate visitor estimates when it appears that the sample size is less than 400.
 The next paragraph contains an explanation of how to determine when a cell may have a sample that is too small to calculate an estimate.

-If you have any questions regarding the logic of the process, or how to obtain the visitor estimates for other segments, please call the ITA, Office of Travel and Tourism Industries, at (202) 482-4029.
+If you have any questions regarding the logic of the process, or how to obtain the visitor estimates for other segments, please call the NTTO at (202) 482-4029.
 Any staff member can answer your "how to" questions.
-Mr. Ron Erdmann is the program manager for the Survey of International Air Travelers.
+Mr. Richard Champley is the program manager for the SIAT.

-More detailed questions relating to the survey results should be directed to Mr. Erdmann.
+More detailed questions relating to the survey results should be directed to Mr. Champley.
 For additional written information, click here.

-1 Because the data is weighted, this mathematical procedure gives estimates of sample sizes, not exact sample sizes.
+1 Because the data are weighted, this mathematical procedure gives estimates of sample sizes, not exact sample sizes.